Incident Mapping Specialist/Trailer Attendant

 THIS JOB DEMANDS TECHNICAL COMPETENCE AND ROCK SOLID CHARACTER!
 If you enjoy producing quality products under pressure as a member of a high-functioning team, this job can be rewarding, fun and addictive.

 Our job is to provide reliable equipment and a steady hand way out in the sticks, without any backup.
 In addition to solid GIS/IT skills, we need people who can build a computer from parts, change a truck tire, troubleshoot broken trailer brake lights, or fix a broken printer using common household items.
-Production volumes are high; late-night HP Plotter sweet-talking skills are essential.
+Production volumes are high; late-night HP plotter sweet-talking skills are essential.
 While a four-year degree in resource management, geography or forestry is preferred, expert computer-driving skills and solid GIS/cartography work experience are required.
 Wildfire or forestry experience can’t hurt, and a large personal library of energetic and tolerable music is a plus.
 Driving is required.

 Availability